polkadot-fellows/RFCs/text/0000-fellowship-salaries.md

 ## Motivation

+One motivation for the Technical Fellowship is to provide an incentive mechanism that can induct and retain technical talent for the continued progress of the network.

 In order for members to uphold their commitment to the network, they should receive support to ensure that their needs are met such that they have the time to dedicate to their work on Polkadot.
 Given the high expectations of Fellows, it is reasonable to consider contributions and requirements